dgraph-io/dgraph-docs/docusaurus-docs/docs/admin/admin-tasks/multitenancy.md

 }
 ```

 This creates a namespace, automatically creates a guardian group for that namespace, and creates a `groot` user with the specified password (default is `password`) in the guardian group.
-Use these credentials to login and perform operations like [`addUser`](access-control-lists#create-a-regular-user).
+Use these credentials to login and perform[`user management opertions`](user-management-access-control).

 ### List Namespaces